omidreza-ghorbani/Android-Birthday-App/README.md

-# Birthday-App
 Calculates your age in minutes

 ## Installation

-To install the app, download the APK file located in the `realease/app.apk` folder and install it on your Android device.
+Download the APK file from [here](https://github.com/omidreza-ghorbani/Birthday-App/raw/main/realease/app.apk) and install it on your Android device.